Type 2 Diabetes Mellitus

 Stem Therapy for Type 2 Diabetes Mellitus

 Adult stem cell therapy is designed to aid in the replacement and repair of aging and deteriorated tissues in the body.
-Stemedix uses adipose, bone marrow aspirate or umbilical cord blood derived stem cells as methods of therapy for you in your journey to wellness.
+Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
 Regenerative therapy helps the body’s natural healing process work faster and more effectively.
 These advancements in the treatment of type 2 diabetes work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.
 Improvement in the following symptoms associated with T2DM have been observed:

 - Enhanced mood

 - Increased energy